-0.15 EFTS OL, OC Explores the policy and practice of strategic human resource management.
-Specific SHRM strategies are examined in the context of a case study.
+0.15 EFTS Ω I Ω C 18 points Explores the policy and practice of strategic human resource management.
+Specific SHRM strategies are examined in the context of a NZ organisation case .
 Adopts a practical approach to the concepts and practice of SHRM.